Preoperative evaluation and perioperative management of patients with rheumatic diseases

 - Dempsey ZS, Rowell S, McRobert R. The role of regional and neuroaxial anesthesia in patients with systemic sclerosis.
 Local Reg Anesth 2011; 4:47.

-- PREOPERATIVE EVALUATION AND MANAGEMENT
+- PREOPERATIVE EVALUATION

 - History and physical examination

 - GENERAL MANAGEMENT PRINCIPLES

 - Assessment of disease activity

 - - Glucocorticoids